Jesy Nelson: Health and online bullying

 In 2019, Nelson spoke about her experiences with body image and the impact of online bullying on her life and mental health.
 Before Little Mix's 2020 studio album Confetti was released, Nelson took some time out of the group's promotion schedule, citing a private medical matter.
 On 14 December 2020, she announced she was leaving the group due to the impact on her mental health.
 In a statement, she said: "I find the constant pressure of being in a girl group and living up to expectations very hard."

+After the COVID-19 pandemic, Little Mix began work on the "Holiday" music video.
+Nelson had gained weight and did not feel fit for filming, deciding to go on a drastic diet without getting results.
+After filming the "Sweet Melody" music video, she was hospitalised for attempting suicide for the second time.
+In November 2020, Little Mix's publicist stated that Nelson would take an extended break from the pop group for "private medical reasons".
+Her lawyer told the other members that she had to leave the group.
+On 14 December 2020, Nelson announced her departure from Little Mix due to struggles with her mental health.
+She said that some backstage people associated with Little Mix were glad to see her go.

 In August 2021, Nelson told The Guardian that since her first appearance on The X Factor with Little Mix she had been trolled about her physical appearance on social media.
 Although the group supported Nelson's frailties, she said that The X Factor should pair a therapist or psychologist with the coaches.
 Nelson underwent therapy, where she was told she had an eating disorder.

-After the COVID-19 pandemic, Little Mix began work on the "Sweet Melody" music video.
-Nelson had gained weight and did not feel fit for filming, deciding to go on a drastic diet without getting results.
-After she was hospitalised, her mother told the other members that she had to leave the group.
-She said that some backstage people associated with Little Mix were glad to see her go.